Prof. Chen[Chen Varol] Varol

 2004-2009, PhD (Direct track) in Immunology, Weizmann Institute of Science, Israel

-2017-current, Senior Lecturer, Sackler Faculty of Medicine, Tel-Aviv University, Israel
+2017-2023, Senior Lecturer, Faculty of Medical and Health Sciences, Tel-Aviv University, Israel

 Employment: